A guide for the first 90 days in your new job!

 Short term goals are great for the time being, but it’s also important to have some long-term objectives in the back of your mind.
 Now that you’ve started to get a feel for the company, where do you see yourself in six months’ time?
 Have a think about what’s important for your personal career aspirations, and also how you can benefit the team.

-7. Have coffee with the most senior person in the business
+7. Have virtual coffee with the most senior person in the business

 8. Get feedback early on